GluuFederation/docs-gg-prod/docs/source/architecture.md

 ![gg-architecture.png](img/gg-architecture.png)

-Below is the details description of the above diagram:

 ### Point 1: Admin UI

-The first step is configurations and added security plugins.
-Gluu Gateway(GG) will provide you [`Admin UI`](admin-gui.md) on the port `:1338`.
-You can use this UI to add your API/Web application(Upstream Service/API/Web) with `kong service object`, `kong route object`, `create OpenID Connect client`, `kong consumer object` and configure the `plugins`.
+The first step is configuration and added security plugins.
+Gluu Gateway (GG) will provide the [`Admin UI`](./admin-gui.md) on port `:1338`.
+Use this UI to add your API or Web application (such as Upstream Service/API/Web) with `kong service object`, `kong route object`, `create OpenID Connect client`, `kong consumer object` and configure the `plugins`.

 The Kong Service is the object where you need to register Upstream Service.
-Check [plugins](/plugin/gluu-openid-connect-uma-pep/) and [tutorial](/tutorials/oidc-steppedup-auth-tutorial/) section for UI configurations.
+Check [plugins](./plugin/gluu-openid-connect-uma-pep.md) and [tutorial](./tutorials/oidc-steppedup-auth-tutorial.md) section for UI configurations.

 ### Point 2: Security configuration using UI